Department of Natural Resources and Environmental Control (DNREC) - Division of Watershed Stewardship

-The project implementation should not extend beyond two years of the date of the issuance of a purchase order.
+The project implementation should not extend beyond 2 years of the date of the issuance of a purchase order.

 For a proposal to be considered eligible for funding, all work included in the proposals must take place within the State of Delaware.

 Agricultural operations and private for profit firms are not eligible for these funds.
-Interested parties may enter into working arrangement with eligible applicant.
+Interested parties may enter into a working arrangement with an eligible applicant.

 DNREC requires an appropriate licensed professional seal construction plans.
 This applies to implementation projects that include construction.
 Grant reimbursement will not occur if sealed plans are not submitted prior to construction.
 DNREC reserves the right to waive the requirement on a case by case basis after review of the grant proposal.

-Projects with over 5,000 square feet of disturbance must comply with the Sediment and Stormwater Regulations.
+Projects with over 5,000 square feet of disturbance must comply with the Delaware Sediment and Stormwater Regulations.

 Insurance: There are insurance requirements for grant recipients.
 Applicants should review their existing insurance coverages and determine if their existing insurance coverage meets the requirements set out in the RFP.

-- September 20, 2017 Proposals due to the DNREC NPS Program office no later than 4:30 p.m.
+- October 17, 2018: Proposals due to the DNREC's NPS Program office no later than 4:30 PM.
 Applications received after that time will not be reviewed.

-- October 2017 Grant Awards announced and recipients notified.
+- November 2018: Grant awards announced and recipients notified.

-This grant requires a 1:1 match which may be state or local cash, or in-kind.
-Proposals will be evaluated on leveraging and preference is given to projects that include additional match (in addition to the required 1:1 cash match), cost share, or leveraging by, local, or other state funds.
-If using volunteer hours for additional match, the dollar value for volunteer hours that should be used is $23.20/hour.
+This grant requires a 1:1 match which may be a combination of state or local cash, or in-kind services.
+In-kind services may be used for up to 25% of the match.
+Proposals will be evaluated on leveraging and preference is given to projects that include additional match, cost share, or leveraging by, local, or other state funds.
+If using volunteer hours for additional match, the dollar value for volunteer hours that should be used is $24.69/hour.